 To find biographical information about your historical figure, limit your search by selecting Subject from the options from the right side, then choose the person's name from the list of options.
 See the advice above for ensuring the books you call upon are scholarly.

 Did you know you can lock your filters in place in Library Search?
 Hover your cursor over the limit and click to look it in place.
 Now, even if you change your search terms, the limit will stay in place.

-You can start your search for journal articles using LibrarySearch - which is thesearch box on the MRU Library.
-If you find yourself overwhelmed with results there, you can try some of the following journal article databases which search fewer, but potentially more relevant, journals.
+You can start your search for journal articles using LibrarySearch - the search box on the MRU Library homepage.
+If you find yourself overwhelmed with results there, try some of the following journal article databases which search fewer, but potentially more relevant, journals.

 This video explains how to recognize scholarly sources in History, and how to use LibrarySearch to find them.

 Finding too little?